jannesii/ESP32-Temperature-Humidity-Poster/README.md

 Configuration
 -------------

 Default configuration is defined in `include/config.h`.
+A template is provided at `include/config.h.example` — copy it to `include/config.h` and fill your values.
+The file `include/config.h` is intentionally `.gitignore`d to avoid committing secrets.
 At boot, `AppConfig` loads these defaults and makes them available for runtime changes.

 Key macros (examples):